RamandeepKBagri/Rcode/README.md

 # Rcode
-Problems are solved using machine learning techniques using R.
+Problems are solved using R for predictive analytics coursework and advanced analytics coursework.